patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/upgrade.md

 If your product uses a custom solution to replicate PatternFly styling (without using PatternFly components), then it will need to be reskinned.
 We recognize that this may be a large undertaking, so we encourage you to reach out to the PatternFly team so that we support this work.

 ### Utilize our class-name-updater codemod
 We offer a [`class-name-updater` codemod](https://github.com/patternfly/pf-codemods/tree/main/packages/class-name-updater) to help support your updates.
-This utility automatically identifies class names that need to be updated as a result of class name changes in Patternfly 6, which helps highlight places in your codebase that may require changes to class names.
-Add the `--fix` flag to allow run the codemod and fix issues where possible.
+This utility automatically identifies class names that need to be updated as a result of class name changes in Patternfly 6, which helps highlight places in your codebase that may require you to adjust class names.

+When using this codemod, keep the following guidance in mind:
+- This codemod targets v5 of PatternFly by default, so you will need to add the `--pfVersion 6` option if you are upgrading to v6.
+- Add the `--fix` flag to allow the codemod to fix issues where possible.
-**Note:** It is important to consider that this utility performs a simple ‘find and replace’, so it's possible that it will inadvertently identify code that is formatted similarly to a PatternFly class name, but is not one.
+- This utility performs a simple ‘find and replace’, so it's possible that it will inadvertently identify code that is formatted similarly to a PatternFly class name, but is not one.
+You should check to ensure that this doesn't cause any unintentional changes.

+For more details, you can refer to [the README file for this codemod](https://github.com/patternfly/pf-codemods/tree/main/packages/class-name-updater).